Paycom (PAYC)

 Pioneering the concept of employees doing their own payroll with its "Beti" technology, Paycom (NYSE:PAYC) provides cloud-based human capital management software that helps businesses manage the entire employment lifecycle from recruitment to retirement.

-• Anticipated sales growth of 9.5% for the next year implies demand will be shaky
+- Estimated sales growth of 6.7% for the next 12 months implies demand will slow from its two-year trend

-• A silver lining is that its software is difficult to replicate at scale and results in a best-in-class gross margin of 86.8%
+- A consolation is that its software is difficult to replicate at scale and leads to a best-in-class gross margin of 86%

 Why There Are Better Opportunities Than Paycom